 9 Signs You Spend Way Too Much Time on Facebook

-Facebook is a great way to keep in touch, but it’s possible to have too much of a good thing.
+Facebook is a great way to keep in touch, but it's possible to have too much of a good thing.
+Here are signs it's time to cut down on scrolling.

 Facebook is your security blanket